spandan11106/Turtlesim---Catch-them-all/README.md

 ## Overview
 This project features a fully automated turtle controller that navigates the `turtlesim` world to catch all spawned turtles, showcasing essential ROS 2 skills: node orchestration, custom interfaces, parameterization, and launch management.

+**Why this project matters:**
+This project helped me understand ROS2 node communication, services, and interface design.
+It also mimics real-world task assignment in multi-agent systems.

 ## Quick Start
 1. **Install ROS 2 (Humble or later)**
 2. **Clone this repository:**